motoharu-gosuto/psvcd/README.md

 DOUT, DIN/DWAIT lines can be pulled together either to GND or to VCC by using jumpers JP21 or JP22.

+## Why FT232h.
+MPSSE Mode Description.

+Choice of FTDI FT232h chip was not spontaneous.
+There are two main reasons for this:
+- It allows easy interfacing with other devices through USB
+- It allows to implement custom protocol with special MPSSE mode if having standard interfaces like UART, FIFO, SPI is not enough for you.

+Basically MPSSE mode is the special mode of FT232h where you send commands to the chip through USB and they are translated into signals.
+Main features that may be useful for custom protocol include:
+- Single CLK line
+- Single DIN line
+- Single DOUT line
+- Single Wait line
+- 3 GPIO Low pins
+- 7 GPIO High pins

+Using this MPSSE mode I have implemented variation of MMC protocol which uses 1-bit width bus and low frequency mode to transfer the data in both directions.

+I also use FT232h in FIFO mode together with FPGA when I need to investigate packets on the data line.
+And there are many other ways FT232h can be used as well.

 # Interconnections.
 Connecting PS Vita, game cart and custom board.

 Most of the custom board connections are soldered.
 But I tried to keep custom board as much generic as I could.